Daamss/Message-Remover/README.md

 ## License

-Add ._bam on discord for any questions, concerns, or general bs
+Add ohbam. on discord for any questions, concerns, or general bs